EliveN22/EliveN/README.md

 ## Description
 EliveN is a tool developed for monitoring network traffic and executing "evil twin" (man-in-the-middle) attacks.
 This project enables users to test network security and identify potential vulnerabilities.
 The tool is written in Bash programming language.
+EliveN is a tool used for conducting security tests on wireless networks.
+It can crack WPA/WPA2 and WEP passwords, create malicious networks, exploit WPS vulnerabilities, and scan wireless networks.
+It is used by ethical hackers and security experts and should not be used for illegal purposes.

 ## Features
 - **Network Traffic Monitoring**: Analyze and log real-time network traffic.